-The PWC 2016 scoring formula is based on GAP 2002, as used by CIVL and in most competitions run world-wide, but with some important modifications:
+The PWC 2017 scoring formula is based on GAP 2002, as used by CIVL and in most competitions run world-wide, but with some important modifications:

-- 1. PWC 2016's Arrival Points depends on the goal configuration. - a.
-If the End of Speed Section is before the goal, then no Arrival Points are awarded.
-Instead, the allocation goes to time-points. - b.
-If the End of Speed Section is at the goal, then Altitude Arrival Points are awarded.
-These have the same allocation as traditional Arrival Points, but reward pilots who arrive high in goal. - 2.
+- 1. The Leading Points Allocation is increased by 50 points, at the expense of Time Points, regardless of how many pilots are in goal. - 2.
 The Leading Points calculation is altered so that leading out early in the task gives more Leading Points compared to GAP 2002. - 3.
 The Launch Validity calculation is altered so that if a small number of pilots do not take off, Day Quality will still be 1. - 4.
 The handling of stopped tasks, especially the calculation of the Day Quality in a stopped task, is done differently.